 WARNING: The certificate MUST have a

-which matches the the local non-FQDN name or Chrome (not Firefox) will show an insecure connection when access this machine although https is being used.
+Subject Alternative Namewhich matches the the local non-FQDN name or Chrome (not Firefox) will show an insecure connection when access this machine although https is being used.

 Download the generated certificates and import them into your certificate manager.